dspages/tictactoe/README.md

 - Player can choose a hard computer opponent that plays optimally according to a minmax strategy.
 It will explore the entire game tree and select the best move assuming optimal play from both players.

 - Player can also choose an easy computer opponent that plays randomly.

+# Instructions

+Type 'ruby game' in the command line to play, then follow onscreen instructions.